total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 });
 ```

-Your task is to boost the type safety of the `uniqueArray` function.
-To accomplish this, you'll need to incorporate a type parameter into the function.
+Your task is to boost the type safety of the `uniqueArray` function by making it generic.

 Note that in the tests, we do not explicitly provide type arguments when invoking the function.
-TypeScript should be able to deduce the type from the argument.
+TypeScript should be able to infer the type from the argument.

 Adjust the function and insert the necessary type annotations to ensure that the `result` type in both tests is inferred as `number[]` and `string[]`, respectively.